ilabcode/pyhgf/README.md

 Value parent (`vapa`) and volatility parent (`vopa`) are also nodes that can have value and/or volatility parents.

 The node structure consists of nodes embedding other nodes hierarchically (i.e. here tuples containing other tuples).
 A generalization of the "standard" Hierarchical Gaussian Filter is any hierarchical structure containing an arbitrary number of nodes, inputs and (linear or non-linear) transformation between nodes.
-The structure ends when a top-level node is declared (a node that has no value and no volatility parents).
+The structure ends when a an orphean node is declared (a node that has no value and no volatility parents).
 Well-known special cases of such hierarchies are the 2-level and 3-level Hierarchical Gaussian Filters for continuous and/or binary inputs.

 ### Example